How to Photograph a meteor Shower Night Sky Photography

 I had pre-visualized a photograph that would speak powerfully about Japan and the meteor shower.
 I decided that capturing a dizzying array of meteors over Mount Fuji in a single image would be exactly what I wanted.
 But that didn’t work out exactly as I had planned.

-I arrived at Mount Fuji 4 days before the peak of the event.
-Kazue and I started to do a reconnaissance all around the mountain right away leading up to the Geminids.
-We discovered that even though Mount Fuji is about 150km from Tokyo the light pollution from the city is still strong.
-It’s was too much for night sky photography Southeast of the mountain.
-We covered hundreds of kilometers scouting the area for our future Japan tour, and for the expected peak of the meteor shower.
-During my research I discovered that the bulk of the show was going to be low on the SE horizon.
-So, we had to find a location on the North or Western side of the mountain to capture what I was after.
+I arrived at Mount Fuji 4 days before the peak of the event and Kazue and I started to do a reconnaissance all around the mountain during the days and nights leading up to the peak.
+We discovered that even though Mount Fuji is about 150km from Tokyo the light pollution from the city is still too much for night photography on the Eastern and Southern sides of the mountain.
+We covered hundreds of kilometers scouting the area for our future Japan tour and for the expected peak of the meteor shower.
+Oh, and did I mention that during my research of the meteor shower in Japan I discovered that the bulk of the show was going to be low on the SE horizon so we had to find a location on the North or Western side of the mountain to capture what I was after.

 The hard work paid off.
-We discovered only two locations around Fiji San where the light pollution was manageable.
-With a bit more pre-planning I picked a location on the Northwest side of the mountain.
-That put the North Star behind Fuji San so I could form an arch of light over the mountain.
-The photograph above is the result of all this planning.
-This is an example of how good preplanning and good night photography skills can produce a good photograph.
+We discovered basically only two locations where the light pollution was manageable enough to get usable night photographs of the Mountain.
+With a bit more pre-planning I picked the location on the Northwest side of the mountain that put the North Star behind Fuji San so I could form an arch of light over the mountain.
+The photograph above is the result of all this planning and it’s an example of how good preplanning and practiced night photography skills can come together to produce a good photograph.
 I wish you all the best tonight capturing meteors and in all of your future night photography projects.
 You can find more photograph tips and suggestions by “liking” my facebook page too.